Don’t Depend On Court Personnel For Protection

 Worse still, when someone knows what they’re talking about and well-explains the problems they’re having (like how they didn’t receive the papers properly, or exactly what needs repair), clerk may not record everything they’re told in filling out documents.

-Frustrated tenants have retained McAdams Law after Court Clerks failed to write down how papers were delivered or the complaints about apartments on the pre-printed Court forms.
-Our Firm is usually able to amend such papers, but doing so costs unnecessary attorneys fees.
+Frustrated tenants have retained McAdams Law after court clerks failed to write down how papers were delivered or the complaints about apartments on the pre-printed Court forms.
+Our Firm is usually able to amend such papers, but doing so costs unnecessary attorney fees.
 Ideally, tenants should not have to hire a lawyer to insure court-acceptance of documents correctly and completely describing their complaints, but this is reality.
 It happens.
-Even in a court of law, things don't always go as they're supposed to.
+Even in a court of law, things don’t always go as they’re supposed to.

 In the courthouse, even the Pre-Printed Court-Forms (a big improvement over what went before) leave out many details that are vital to preserving your rights.
 When the form doesn’t ask something vital, you are more likely to overlook it.
 Here’s an example.
 The Answer Form asks if the papers were served correctly according to how they are supposed to be served, but it doesn’t say what is “correct service.”
 So it’s easy to be trapped by the form’s lack of explicit information because (technically) you must specifically say how papers were not properly delivered to get a hearing on the question.
 They almost induce omitting necessary information from answers.

 Results are much better when respondents go online and use the DIY Program. (e.g., this one: http://www.nycourts.gov/COURTS/nyc/housing/int_nonpayment.shtml.)

 It’s best to get a genuine tenants attorney to defend you.
 The sad fact in Housing Court is that improper things happen, and when you represent yourself, you can be a victim.